About Sarpefossen (Sarp Falls)

-Sarpsfossen (also referred to as Sarpefossen in the Norgeskart map) showed itself to us as a frighteningly powerful waterfall on the Glomma River in the city of Sarpsborg.
+Sarpefossen (Sarp Falls; also referred to as Sarpsfossen) showed itself to us as a frighteningly powerful waterfall on the Glomma River in the city of Sarpsborg.

 Ordinarily I don’t tend to look kindly upon regulated waterfalls, especially with ugly man-made structures built all around it for the sole purpose of exploiting them.